serraventura/medals-table-react-hooks/README.md

  - Sorting by medals won (by type of medals)
  - Liquid and responsive design

+**please, keep in mind UX was not the goal here**.
+I may do tweaks some point later to improve UX and fix bugs.

 #### Design decisions:
 Studing some of the new features from latest React version.
 I've decided to use one of the new hooks called ```useReducer```.